Charged Hong Kong

-Charged Hong Kong (also Charged HK or 電動香港 in traditional Chinese) is a registered non-profit organisation founded in Hong Kong with an aim to promote clean air. through supporting and accelerating the adoption of electric vehicles.
+Charged Hong Kong (also Charged HK or 電動香港 in traditional Chinese) is a registered non-profit organization founded in Hong Kong with an aim to promote clean air. through supporting and accelerating the adoption of electric vehicles.
 It is a Hong Kong-registered society under #54000 as well as a registered charity under #91/14340.

-The current Charged Hong Kong's committee consists of core members of the Tesla Motors Club Forum Hong Kong who organised the Tesla Motors Club Hong Kong Rally 2014.
+The current Charged Hong Kong's committee consists of core members of the Tesla Motors Club Forum Hong Kong who organized the Tesla Motors Club Hong Kong Rally 2014.

 The charity's Facebook page and website are also main news sources of happenings in the electric vehicle community in Hong Kong and Singapore from which international press and media cite.

 History

 Charged Hong Kong was founded at a venue in the Hong Kong Gold Coast Yacht and Country Club, where about 70 persons with 25 electric cars met on 25 January 2015.
 The formal papers were signed to establish Charged HK, with the 5 founders as follows: Mark Webb-Johnson (original chairman), Edwin Lee King-Yan (original vice-chairman), Sony Wong Siu Keung (original treasurer), Core Kåre Lohse (original secretary) and Kristy Lau Kwan Yin (original membership).
 A competition had been set up to design the future logo of Charged Hong Kong, and the logo submitted by Ricky Sun was selected.

 On 15 April 2015, Charged Hong Kong was assigned society registration certificate #54000, and 4 days later, on 19 April 2015, the first Charged Hong Kong meet-up took place.
 On 29 April 2015, three of the Charged Hong Kong members participated in an internal conference about EVs in the Hong Kong SAR government, being the only representatives of EV owners present.
 On 14 June 2015, Charged Hong Kong took part in the Electric Vehicle Fiesta 2015.
 On 5 September 2015, Charged Hong Kong received charitable status, as Hong Kong registered charity #91/14340, and just after that, Charged Hong Kong hosted the first ever National Drive Electric Week outside of North America (12 – 20 September 2015).
 For more events, see the Events section below.

 Charged Hong Kong with its committee, special interest convenors and ordinary members, have participated in many meetings with government representatives, as well as with estate managers and electric companies.
 Special groups have been set up to focus on various focus areas: Johnny C P Siu is appointed "Convenor, Charging facilities concern group", Suresh Khilani is "Events Coordinator", John Bower is "Convenor, Government and Industry Relations Group".
 For brand specific groups, only one brand has yet been taken up, as Locky Law is "Tesla Owner Group Representative".